elwin013/docker-not-only-for-java-developers-examples/README.md

 Uber jar is created using `maven-shade-plugin` - classes from all dependencies are put in the final jar.

-To build:
+To build with Oracle OpenJDK:
+1. `docker build -f src/main/docker/oracle-openjdk/Dockerfile-shaded -t todoapp-multistage1 .`

+To build with Eclipse Temurin:
-1. `docker build -f src/main/docker/Dockerfile-shaded -t todoapp-multistage1 .`
+1. `docker build -f src/main/docker/eclipse-temurin/Dockerfile-shaded -t todoapp-multistage1 .`

 To run:
 1. `docker run -p 7070:7070 todoapp-multistage1:latest -it`